Branson's Virgin Orbit fails on first rocket launch attempt

 The purpose of the flight was to gather data on every step of the launch process rather than to have a useful satellite in orbit; the demonstration payload was described as an inert mass and the intended orbit was very low to avoid contributing to the problem of space junk.

-The launch attempt followed five years of development of the 70-foot-long (21.3 meter) LauncherOne rocket.
+The attempt followed five years of development of the 70-foot-long (21.3 meter) LauncherOne rocket.

+How long the setback will affect the company was not immediately clear.
+It has six additional rockets under construction in its factory.

+“The team’s already hard at work digging into the data, and we’re eager to hop into our next big test ASAP,” the company tweeted.
+“Thankfully, instead of waiting until after our 1st flight to tackle our 2nd rocket, we’ve already completed a ton of work to get us back in the air and keep moving forward.”

+Hart did not provide a specific dollar value for the missions it has on the books but characterized it as “hundreds of millions.”

+Air launch technology dates back decades, including use by X-15 rocket planes in the 1950s and ’60s.
+For satellites the method is currently in use by what is now Northrop Grumman’s Pegasus rocket program, which has had several dozen launches since 1990.

-Virgin Orbit, headquartered in Long Beach, California, is a sister company of Virgin Galactic, the company Branson founded to carry passengers on suborbital flights into the lower reaches of space.
-Virgin Galactic is preparing to begin operations in southern New Mexico.
+Virgin Orbit, headquartered in Long Beach, California, began as a sister company of Virgin Galactic but has since separated.
+Virgin Galactic is preparing to begin flights carrying passengers into the lower reaches of space from southern New Mexico.